Elexacaftor/tezacaftor/ivacaftor: Controversy

-Vertex declines to make the combination available in developing countries and works to block generic alternatives.
+In addition to Trikafta's high list price, Vertex has actively worked to prevent LMICs from accessing this drug combination.
+This has led to groups of patients in three countries, namely India, Ukraine and South Africa, to initiate legal and regulatory actions to compel their governments to allow for the importation or local production of low-cost generic versions of Trikafta through compulsory licensing.
+In 2022, the estimated cost of manufacturing a year's supply of Trikafta was US$5,700.

 Research

 CFTR mutations that are responsive to elexacaftor/tezacaftor/ivacaftor were determined by an in-vitro study of Fischer Rat Thyroid (FRT) cells that expressed mutant CFTR.
 Elexacaftor/tezacaftor/ivacaftor showed effectiveness with mutations where the CFTR protein was being successfully delivered to the cell surface.